-With 38 cases reported since the beginning of the HIV-AIDS epidemic in 1989, FSM is considered to have a low prevalence of HIV.
-There are 3 + HIV cases currently living in FSM.
-Heterosexual contact is the predominant mode of transmission although male-to-male-sex and mother-to-child transmission has been significant modes of transmission throughout the epidemic as well.
-Routine case surveillance through the last 2 years shows zero (0) new cases, despite an increase in overall numbers screened for HIV conducted in 2013.
+With 46 cases reported since the beginning of the HIV-AIDS epidemic in 1989, FSM is considered to have a low prevalence of HIV.
+There are 9+ HIV cases currently living in FSM.
+Heterosexual contact is the predominant mode of transmission although male-to-male-sexand mother-to-child transmission has been significant modes of transmission throughout the epidemic as well.
+Routine case surveillance in 2014 reported 7 new diagnosed HIV cases and one was diagnosed off Island and moved to FSM which made a total of 8 new cases reported in 2014.
+One of the new case diagnosed in Pohnpei have moved to'Guam and is currently under care and support by Guam Public Health.
+Six are now on ART and one is still under evaluation for CD4 count and Viral Load.